WeersmaLabIBD/Microbiome/Protocol_Medication_project.md

 ```

-6. Normalize and merge with phenos
+6.Normalize and merge with phenos
 -----------------------------

 ```{R}